ruediger/help.github.com/_posts/2011-02-15-mac-set-up-git.markdown

 	Don&rsquo;t worry, this is supposed to happen.
 Type &ldquo;yes&rdquo;.

 	<pre class="terminal bootcamp">
-	<span class="bash-output">Warning: Permanently added 'github.com,207.97.227.239' (RSA) to the list of known hosts.</span>
+	<span class="bash-output">PTY allocation request failed on channel 0</span>
-	<span class="bash-output">ERROR: Hi <em>username</em>!
-You've successfully authenticated, but GitHub does not provide <br />shell access</span>
+	<span class="bash-output">Hi <em>username</em>!
+You've successfully authenticated, but GitHub does not provide shell access.</span>
 	<span class="bash-output">Connection to github.com closed.</span>

 	</pre>

-	You don&rsquo;t worry, about the &ldquo;ERROR&rdquo;.
-You actually want to see that.
+	Don&rsquo;t worry, about the &ldquo;failed&rdquo; part.
+All you should about is that you see &ldquo;You&rsquo;ve successfully authenticated&rdquo;

 ##<span>Then: </span> Set Up Your Info